Drywall Control Joints for Seamless Walls

 What Control Joints Do

-Probably should have led with this section, honestly—control joints deal with natural stress and movement in drywall assemblies.
+Probably should have led with this issue, to be candid—control joints deal with natural stress and movement in drywall assemblies.
 They provide controlled weak points where cracks can occur harmlessly rather than randomly across surfaces.

 Why They Matter